 Films like these, supposedly modeled as basically accurate, stylized biographies, are common Hollywood creations still.
 Like the news which is expertly sculpted by the Hearsts of today, they exist to steer public opinion away from skepticism, unrest, distrust, or anger towards their governmental overseers.
 Hearst was brazen in his efforts to influence and undermine, while the newsmakers of today hide their motivations as cryptically as possible.
 Citizen Kane is a great film, but its effectiveness at trivializing the truth is of a far greater importance.
 Charles Foster Kane is a man as a beacon, shining a light which blinds the public to the thousands of others working just alongside him.
 Hearst's papers weren't the first to be adjusted to fit the people.
 The unseen hand of the shadow government has worked quietly throughout the entirety of the last century, arousing some suspicion in the public view but nothing leading to the point of substantial cultural revolution.

 Proof lies in Dreamtime Code.
 Everything in popular media, from books to films, shows and slogans is titled according to the principals of the Illuminati Alphabet Code, the Conspiracy of Letters & Numbers.
 Because people fail to recognize the Code's omnipresent use in the media, the public conception of the Legion's omniscient eye becomes minimized.
-Now, let's take a look at how some of the most popular magazines in America are titled according to the some simple principles.
-These titles all follow the code's main "Rule of 3" unless noted.
+The most popular magazines in America all follow the code's main rule, the "Rule of 3", which is defined as the overuse of letters as initials which contain multiples of 3 according to their place in the alphabet: C (3), F (6), I (9), M (13), P (16), S (19), W (23), and Z (26).
+These letters are also combined with the "catalyzer" letters A (1), B (2), J (10) and K (11).

 Field & Stream moves to F.A.S.
 (6-1-19).
 The ampersand (&) represents "and" moves to A or 1.
 This title follows the "Rule of 3" as the combination of catalyzer A (1) with "3" letters F (6) and S (19).